 - Stereotactic radiosurgery, which eradicates tiny lesions in a single session

 Novalis Tx is one of the most advanced technologies for radiation treatment available today.
-Treatment benefits include:
+Advanced radiosurgery offers multiple benefits:

 - Extremely precise targeting to minimize radiation damage to normal tissue